cupel · v0.1 · MIT

 The cupel binary does the deterministic bookkeeping so the LLM can do the judgment.
 It manages the office, validates it, and installs the skill.

-The LLM does the judgment; the linter guards the filing cabinet. cupel doctor catches a position over your max-position-pct (or the whole satellite over its target), a holding unreviewed for months, a decision whose review date has arrived, or a source long unchecked, and the companion surfaces it before you act.
+The LLM does the judgment; the linter guards the filing cabinet. cupel doctor catches a satellite over your max-position-pct (the core is exempt), the satellite total over its target, a large idle-cash remainder, a holding unreviewed for months, a decision whose review date has arrived, or a source long unchecked, and the companion surfaces it before you act.

 Anchored in the classics